openedx/edx-documentation/en_us/release_notes/source/lms/index.rst

 March 2, 2015
 ******************

-When creating problems using XML, authors can use HTMl tags to add inline markers that show additional information.
+When creating problems using XML, authors can use HTML tags to add inline markers that show additional information.
 Users see the additional text when they hover their cursors over markers in the problem text.
 (OSPR-353)